apache/doris/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes

-What types of changes does your code introduce to Doris?
-_Put an `x` in the boxes that apply_
+_Put an `x` in the boxes that apply.
+You can also fill these out after creating the PR._

 - [ ] Bugfix
 - [ ] New feature